Nevenall/blades-in-the-dark/src/03-the-crew.md

 Choose a **gang type** from the list below:

-- /Adepts:// /Scholars, tinkerers, occultists, and chemists.
+- /Adepts:/ Scholars, tinkerers, occultists, and chemists.
 - /Rooks:/ Con artists, spies, and socialites.
-- /Rovers:// /Sailors, carriage drivers, and deathlands scavengers.
+- /Rovers:/ Sailors, carriage drivers, and deathlands scavengers.
 - /Skulks:/ Scouts, infiltrators, and thieves.
 - /Thugs:/ Killers, brawlers, and roustabouts.

 A gang has **scale** and **quality** equal to your current crew Tier.
 It increases in scale and quality when your crew moves up in Tier.